 “Yes, and while I did, Roger moved the chamber.”

 “You also said you’d changed lands.
 But that wasn’t quite right.
 You were still in the same land.
 Have you heard the story of the Sleeping Beauty?
 She was put to sleep for a hundred years?”

 “Yes, I know it.”
 Elizabeth nodded eagerly.

 Robing took a deep breath.
 “That’s what happened to you, only it wasn’t magic, in the sense that it wasn’t a spell.
 It was science.
-You see, a hundred years from now, a man named Ben Franklin is going to find out that lightening can be collected, that it’s power can be transmitted, can be directed to a specific spot.
-A hundred years after that, a man named Thomas Edison will discover that this collected power, which is something called electricity, can be stored and used to make light, and to make wheels turn and a lot of other things.
+You see, a hundred years from now, a man named Ben Franklin is going to find out that lightning can be collected, that it’s power can be transmitted, can be directed to a specific spot.
+A hundred years after that, a man named Thomas Edison will discover that this collected power, which is something called electricity, can be stored, and used to make light and to make wheels turn and a lot of other things.
 It’s part of what I call technology, and you call magic.”

 “But how do you know these things will happen?”

 “Because five hundred years from now, your Roger will find a way to make someone sleep for hundreds of years without dying or growing older.
 I know because that’s what happened to you.
-You were sleeping for over three hundred years, Elizabeth.
+You were sleeping for over four hundred years, Elizabeth.
 Do you understand that?”

 She frowned.
 “I believe so.
 But why am I back in England as it was when I left?”